open-telemetry/community/elections/2020/governance-committee-election.md

     dependency on OpenTelemetry, and/or your involvement with a well-known organization’s adoption of OpenTelemetry as an end-user.

-The link to the pre-registration form: [NEEDS UPDATE](https://github.com/open-telemetry/community/issues/488#issuecomment-700967483)
+The link to the pre-registration form: [OpenTelemetry 2020 Governance Committee Voter Registration Form](https://forms.gle/X4XjnJsVyNauEq9U7)

 Note that all pre-registrations will be verified by the Governance Committee for eligibility.